magento/devdocs/src/guides/v2.4/performance-best-practices/high-throughput-order-processing.md

 Developers can explicitly exclude certain payments methods from Asynchronous Order placement by adding them to the `Magento\AsyncOrder\Model\OrderManagement::paymentMethods` array.
 Orders that use excluded payment methods are processed synchronously.

-## Inventory check

-The _Enable Inventory On Cart Load_ global setting determines whether to perform an inventory check when loading a product in the cart.
-Disabling the inventory check process improves performance for all checkout steps, particularly when dealing with bulk products in the cart; however, customers would encounter out-of-stock errors later in the ordering process.

-Enable Inventory On Cart Load is **enabled** by default.

-To disable the inventory check when loading the cart, set **Enable Inventory Check On Cart Load** to `No` in the Admin UI.
-See [Configure Global Options][global] and [Catalog Inventory][inventory] in the _User Guide_.
+## Negotiable Quote Async Order

+The _Negotiable Quote Async Order_ module enables you to save order items asynchronously for the `NegotiableQuote` functionality.

+See [NegotiableQuoteAsyncOrder][] in the _Module Reference Guide_.

 ## Deferred Total Calculation

 The _Deferred Total Calculation_ module optimizes the checkout process by deferring the total calculation until it is requested for the shopping cart or during final checkout steps.
 When enabled, only the subtotal calculates as a customer adds products to the shopping cart.
-See [DeferredTotalCalculating][] in the _Module Reference Guide_.

 DeferredTotalCalculation is **disabled** by default.